Placecast™ Profiles

 Data Dimensions

-• Frequency Published weekly.
+• Frequency Published monthly.

 • Geographic coverage Summarizes activities for residents of the U.S. for Motionworks Places and Regions.